-- Total Hospital and Medical Expenses - Total hospital and medical expenses include claims paid, claims processed but not yet paid, estimates for claims received but not yet processed, estimates for the costs of health care services enrollees have received but for which claims have not yet been submitted, and payments and liabilities for physician, hospital, and other medical costs disputes. - General Administrative Expenses - Pursuant to the terms of the management agreement (see Note 10), the Company pays a management fee to UHS in exchange for administrative and management services.
+- General Administrative Expenses - Pursuant to the terms of the management agreement (see Note 10), the Company pays a management fee to UHS in exchange for administrative and management services.
 Costs for items not included within the scope of the management agreement are directly expensed as incurred.
+Premium taxes are also a component of general administrative expenses.
 A detailed review of the administrative expenses of the Company and UHS is performed to determine the allocation between claims adjustment expenses and general administrative expenses to be reported in the statutory basis statements of operations.

-The Company is subject to an annual fee under Section 9010 of the ACA.
+The Company is subject to an annual fee under ACA.
 A health insurance entity's annual fee becomes payable once the entity provides health insurance for any U.S. health risk for each calendar year beginning on or after January 1, 2014.
 Under statutory accounting, the entire amount of the estimated annual fee expense is recognized on January 1 of the fee year in general administrative expenses in the statutory basis statements of operations, whereas under GAAP, a deferred asset is created on January 1 of the fee year which is amortized to expense on a straight-line basis.

 - Net Investment Income Earned - Net investment income earned includes investment income collected during the period, as well as the change in investment income due and accrued on the Company's holdings.
-Amortization of premium or discount on bonds and certain external investment management costs are also included in net investment income earned (see Note 7).

-Comprehensive income and its components are not separately presented in the statutory basis financial statements, whereas under GAAP, it is a requirement to present comprehensive income and its components in the financial statements.
+Amortization of premium or discount on bonds and certain external investment management costs are also included in net investment income earned (see Note 7). - Comprehensive income and its components are not separately presented in the statutory basis financial statements, whereas under GAAP, it is a requirement to present comprehensive income and its components in the financial statements.